Your MHI Inc. blog for saving the quality of energy and quantity of water used.

 Here is a list of items that typically may lead to an increase in the capital cost of a device.

-Short Time-Frame – The faster you need it; the more people will need to work on your order to make the deadline.
+Short Time-Frame – The faster you need it, the more people will need to work on your order to make the deadline.
 More people equals more money.

-Spreading out payments: Paperwork from your end could take time – sometimes even compared to the build out.
+Spreading out payments: Paperwork from your end could take time – sometimes even compared to the build-out.
 Manufacturers routinely depend on being paid on time.
 The best prices are given when prepayment is made.

-Will I get my money back.
+Will I get my money back?
 What is my ROI?

-When choosing a product ask for typical Return On Investment Calculations if you will use it to generate revenue.
+When choosing a product, ask for typical Return On Investment Calculations if you will use it to generate revenue.

 Check for Testimonials and Reviews.
-A good manufacturer will always post these
+A good manufacturer will always post these.

-Summary: There is obviously no one answer to how to choose your best thermal device.
+Summary: There is no one answer to how to choose your best thermal device.
 The above are some guidelines that refer to good practices.
 Now include some Green Practices and obtain more benefits-

 Some Benefits Of Going Green and even Blue In Manufacturing?

-Applications of Steam Generators: From Drying Animicrobial and Waste to Energy – Steam has many advantages e.g. reducing the amount of landfill dumping, reducing the amount of greenhouse-gas emissions and pollution, as well as reducing dependence on non-renewable fossil fuels.
+Applications of Steam Generators: From Drying Antimicrobial and Waste to Energy – Steam has many advantages e.g. reducing the amount of landfill dumping, reducing the amount of greenhouse-gas emissions and pollution, as well as reducing dependence on non-renewable fossil fuels.

 If one burns fossil fuel, the best efficiency is ~50-85% for achieving a work objective.
-With electric energy, efficiency for an objective can be closer to 100% during conversion.
+With electric energy, efficiency for an aim can be closer to 100% during conversion.
 Sunlight to direct electrical work is ~35-44%.

-Table shows the pounds (lb) weight of carbon dioxide per One Million BTU (293 KWhr) of burn with different fuels and processes.
+The weight of carbon dioxide per One Million BTU (293 KWhr) of burn with different fuels and processes.

 The approximate price of this small amount of energy is US$30.
 A typical US home’s monthly electric bill is also in this order.
-Note for comparison that the average human exhales about~ 1 kg of carbon dioxide on an average day, (about 7-9 kg a week) because human activity averages at about ~100 Watts or 341 BTU/hr of power usage (energy burn rate) .e. ~ about 200-250 lbs/ Million BTU.
+Note for comparison that the average human exhales about~ 1 kg of carbon dioxide on an average day (about 7-9 kg a week) because human activity averages at about ~100 Watts or 341 BTU/hr of power usage (energy burn rate) .e. ~ about 200-250 lbs./ Million BTU.

 An average size tree can absorb 20-25 kg of carbondioxideper year and can sequester 1000 kg of carbon dioxide by the time it reaches 40 years old.
 At standard pressure and 15°C (59 °F), the density of carbon dioxide gas is 1.87 kg/m3 (0.1167 lb./ft3).
 Therefore, for a zero-sum, one roughly needs about 8-10 active trees per human.
 It is estimated that there are 3.04 trillion trees in the world of about 7.7 billion people (source: greenfuture.io/nature/how-many-trees-are-in-the-world).
-(Please note that these are all approximate numbers and should only be used for an order of magnitude type of analysis).
+(Please note that these are all approximate numbers and should only be used for an order of magnitude analysis).
 Other living species also produce CO2 and CH4 as well – do the combustion processes listed below.
 The estimate for animal species is itself from 8-30 Million species.
-Each species may comprise of large numbers in them.
+Each species may comprise large numbers in them.
 One pound (~454 grams) of carbon dioxide gas occupies 0.2426 m3 (8.566 ft3, 64 US gallons, 243 liters).
 Now compare emissions from energy usage that produce CO2.
 Use the Airtorch®, MightySteam®, or E-Ion for zero carbon emission.